-According to the findings of the study, it emerged that girl child face more challenges than boy child in their guest for education.
+In conclusion, the findings from the study, it emerged that girl child face more challenges than boy child in their guest for education.
 Girls are viewed as good in household chores and are often overburdened by parents and guardians.
 This takes much of them learning time hence poor performance in school.

-It was unanimously agreed by many respondents that girl education was benefiting that to the society and that girls should be given an opportunity to do so.
+There was unanimous agreement, by many respondents that girl education was benefiting that to the society and that girls should be given an opportunity to do so.

-Many respondents equally appreciated that girls can perform equally well like boys if given the chance that they need support from parents, teachers and other care givers.
+Big number of respondents equally appreciated that girls can perform equally well like boys if given the chance that they need support from parents, teachers and other care givers.

 Existence of culture barriers that predispose young girls to traps should be dealt with early marriages, cultural rules and views that portray girls as sources of wealth does undermine education of girls in schools.
-This form of burden to girls is similar to that death in chapter two on child labour.
+This form of burden to girls is similar to that death in chapter two on child labor.
 Many girls are viewed to be likely to drop out of school much earlier than boys.